-The TTR supports scientists by providing high quality human samples and de-identified data for cancer research.
-There are 3 kinds of users who are interested in using the TTR samples for research:
+The BBRS supports scientists by providing high quality human samples and de-identified data for cancer research.
+There are 3 kinds of users who are interested in using the BBRS samples for research:

 - Academics affiliated with BC Cancer and university institutions who are funded by academic sources